metakeule/replacer/README.md

 If you need to simply replace placeholders in a template without escaping or logic, replacer might be for you.

-For the typical scenario is that your template never changes but the replacements for you placeholders, replacer is faster than using (strings|bytes).Replace or regexp.ReplaceAllStringFunc or text/template.
+For the typical scenario - your template never changes on runtime -, replacer is faster than using (strings|bytes).Replace() or regexp.ReplaceAllStringFunc() or the text/template package.

 Performance
 -----------

-Run benchmarks in benchmark directory.
-I get the following results on my laptop:
+Runing benchmarks in the benchmark directory, I get the following results:

 replacing 2 placeholders that occur 2500x in the template